quicwg/multipath/draft-ietf-quic-multipath.md

 endpoints SHOULD use PATH_ACK frames instead of ACK frames, including for so far unacknowledged 0-RTT packets using Path ID 0.
 Endpoints MUST still process ACK frames that acknowledge 0-RTT packets or 1-RTT packets.
-For example, ACK frames might be preferred by the sender as long as only the initial path with path ID 0 is in use.
+For example, a sender may negotiate multipath support for later use and keep only the initial path with path ID 0 for a while.
+During this single-path period, the sender might prefer to send ACK frames.

 ## Nonce Calculation after Handshake Completion {#nonce}